Top 10 Most Costly Claims for Restoration Contractors

 7. Slip or trip without fall.
 Occasionally, workers do slip or trip without hitting the ground.
-Think of the employee entering the workplace who slips on icy stairs but is able to grab the handrail to prevent hitting the ground.
-But the action of grabbing the handrail may cause the employee to injure his shoulder or wrench her knee.
+Think of the employee entering the workplace who slips on icy stairs but can grab the handrail to prevent hitting the ground.
+But holding the bar may cause the employee to injure his shoulder or wrench her knee.

 Injuries in this category are 3.8% of the total and cost $2.35 billion.

-6. Roadway incidents involving motorized land vehicle.
-Accounting for 4.8% of injuries at a cost of $2.96 billion are motor vehicle accidents.
+6. Roadway incidents involving a motorized land vehicle.
+Accounting for 4.8% of injuries at the cost of $2.96 billion are motor vehicle accidents.

 5. Other exertions or bodily reactions.
-These motions include bending, crawling, reaching, twisting, climbing or stepping, according to the BLS.
+According to the BLS, these motions include bending, crawling, reaching, twisting, climbing, or stepping.
 Consider, for example, a roofing contractor’s employees who are continually climbing up and down ladders.